laurentpayot/floweret/README.md

 * **Fast**: Direct type comparison.
 No string to parse.
 * **Customizable**: Create your own types for your own needs.

-Because *"CoffeeScript is just Javascript"*(TM), you can easily use Floweret with plain JavaScript if you need runtime type checking.
+Because *"CoffeeScript is just JavaScript"* ™, you can easily use Floweret with plain JavaScript if you need runtime type checking.
 You simply miss the decorator-like syntaxic sugar allowed by CoffeeScript as [JavaScript decorators proposal](https://github.com/tc39/proposal-decorators) does not support standalone functions yet:

 ```js
 // ES6 example